Working with TuneExperiment and PromptTuner

 Summary

-It is possible to see details of models in a form of summary table.
-The output type is a pandas.DataFrame with model names, enhancements, base model, auto update option, the number of epochs used and last loss function value.
+You can see details of models in the form of a summary table.
+The output type is a pandas.DataFrame with model names, enhancements, the base model, an auto update option, the number of epochs used, and the last loss function value.

 results = prompt_tuner.summary()